scottdoy/sunycell/README.md

 ## Installation

-(Tested on Windows 10 with [miniconda]() installed.)

-It is highly recommended to use a virtual environment to install this software.
+It is highly recommended to use a virtual environment (e.g. `conda` or `virtualenv`) to install this software.

 To install this package into your current environment, from the repository directory, run: